sethbern/CSJava/published/csjava/_sources/Unit3-If-Statements/topic-3-2-ifs.rst.txt

 .. |lesson 2.9| raw:: html

    <a href="https://runestone.academy/runestone/books/published/csawesome/Unit2-Using-Objects/topic-2-9-Math.html" target="_blank">lesson 2.9</a>

 Have you ever seen a Magic 8 ball?
 You ask it a yes-no question and then shake it to get a random response like "Signs point to yes!", "Very doubtful", etc. If you've never seen a Magic 8 ball, check out this |video|.

-We encourage you to work in pairs for this challenge.
 Come up with 8 responses to yes-no questions.
 Write a program below that chooses a random number from 1 to 8 and then uses if statements to test the number and print out the associated random response from 1-8.
-If you need help with random numbers, see |lesson 2.9|.
+If you need help with random numbers, see lesson 2.9.

 .. activecode:: challenge3-2-if-Magic8ball
    :language: java